peteroupc/html3dutil/tutorials/shapes.md

 is shaded from the inside; otherwise, false.
 For this to work, each triangle in the mesh must have its vertices defined counterclockwise.
-* The second parameter is true if the normals will be calculated such that the shape will have a flat appearance; otherwise, false (giving the shape a smooth appearance.)
+* The second parameter is true if the normals will be calculated such that the shape will have a flat appearance; otherwise, false (giving the shape a smooth appearance).
 This works by either giving each triangle the same normal (flat shading) or giving each unique vertex its own normal (smooth shading).